Singular value decomposition: Other examples

 SVD has also been applied to reduced order modelling.
 The aim of reduced order modelling is to reduce the number of degrees of freedom in a complex system which is to be modeled.
 SVD was coupled with radial basis functions to interpolate solutions to three-dimensional unsteady flow problems.

 Interestingly, SVD has been used to improve gravitational waveform modeling by the ground-based gravitational-wave interferometer aLIGO.
 SVD can help to increase the accuracy and speed of waveform generation to support gravitational-waves searches and update two different waveform models.

 Singular value decomposition is used in recommender systems to predict people's item ratings.
 Distributed algorithms have been developed for the purpose of calculating the SVD on clusters of commodity machines.

 Low-rank SVD has been applied for hotspot detection from spatiotemporal data with application to disease outbreak detection.
 A combination of SVD and higher-order SVD also has been applied for real time event detection from complex data streams (multivariate data with space and time dimensions) in disease surveillance.

+In astrodynamics, the SVD and its variants are used as an option to determine suitable maneuver directions for transfer trajectory design and orbital station-keeping.

+The SVD can be used to measure the similarity between real-valued matrices.
+By measuring the angles between the singular vectors, the inherent two-dimensional structure of matrices is accounted for.
+This method was shown to outperform cosine similarity and Frobenius norm in most cases, including brain activity measurements from neuroscience experiments.